clayborg/battlebot/README.md

 # battlebot
-Playing with Pyton with curses to create bots that can win a simple game.
+Playing with Python with curses to create bots that can win a simple game.